learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 4. What is the difference between a HTML div and a span?

   Your answer:

   Researched answer:

+5. What is React.Fragment and why would you want to use it?

+  Your answer:

+  Researched answer:

-5. What are three options for creating responsive design?
+6. What are three options for creating responsive design?

   Your answer: